idea-fasoc/fasoc/README.md

 ### Setup instructions
 1. Ensure your machine has the correct python version and all of the python modules required to run through the FASoC flow.
     - Requirements: Python 3.6/3.7 (packages getopt, math, numpy, os, re, shutil, subprocess, sys, smtplib, datetime, logging, matplotlib).
-Python 3 is not supported.
+Python versions below 3.6 are not supported.

 1. Ensure you have ssh keys setup for github